soos3d/ai-tg-translator-bot/README.md

 3. The bot will automatically:
    - Detect non-English messages
    - Translate them to English
+   - Answer questions directly if they match FAQ content
    - Translate replies back to the original language (Must reply to the translated message)

 ## How It Works